YCoCg: History and naming

 The earliest documents (circa 2003) referred to this color model as YCoCg.
 It was adopted in an international standard for the first time in H.264/AVC (in its second edition professional extensions project), which had primarily been designed to use the YCbCr color model.
 When it was adopted it was noted that the Co component carried the deviation toward red and was thus more similar to Cr than Cb, so the signal assignment and the naming was switched in the standard, resulting in the YCgCo alternative name (YCgCo is used in ITU-T H.273).

-Properties
+Advantages

-Advantages the YCoCg color model has over the YCbCr color model are simpler and faster computation, better decorrelation of the color planes to improve compression performance, and exactly lossless invertibility.
+The YCoCg color model offers several advantages, compared to YCbCr.
+Because it uses simple coefficients, all based on division by two, it is much faster to compute.
+Furthermore, YCoCg offers better decorrelation of the color planes, which improves compression performance.
+It is also exactly losslessly invertible.

 Conversion with the RGB color model

 The three values of the YCoCg color model are calculated as follows from the three color values of the RGB color model: